 Deserts are important ecological systems that are vulnerable to anthropogenic disturbance.
-In California, deserts support the highest levels of endemics relative to any other ecosystem (Baldwin et al. 2017).
-However, In the San Joaquin Desert of California, endemic species have seen significant declines in abundance because of habitat destruction and the remaining undisturbed land is heavily invaded by Mediterranean grasses (Germano et al. 2011).
+In California, deserts support the highest levels of endemics relative to any other ecosystem regionally?
+(Baldwin et al. 2017).
+However, In the San Joaquin Desert of California, endemic species have seen significant declines in abundance because of habitat destruction, and the remaining undisturbed land is heavily invaded by Mediterranean grasses (Germano et al. 2011).
 Invasive grasses are a concern for these arid environments because they can cause the conversion of shrublands into annual grasslands (Bradley and Mustard 2005; Abatzoglou and Kolden 2011), increase fuel load for wildfires (Brooks et al. 2004), and threaten native animals (Filazzola et al. 2017).
 For instance, the grass genus Bromus spp. has been significantly dominant in North American Deserts including B. tectorum in the Great Basin Desert (Bradley and Mustard 2005), B. madritensis rubens in the Mojave/San Joaquin Deserts (Brooks 2003; Germano et al. 2012), and B. diandrus in the semi-arid areas of the western coast (Jackson 1985).
 These species have increased significantly in abundance and are projected to increase further with habitat disturbances (Hansen and Clevenger 2005; Monty et al. 2013) and climate change (Abatzoglou and Kolden 2011).
 The shrublands within the San Joaquin Desert represent some of the least impacted area by anthropogenic disturbance that support many endangered species (Germano et al. 2001; Haight et al. 2004; Bean et al. 2014; Filazzola et al. 2017), but continued invasion by non-native grasses threatens the endemic biodiversity.
-Examining shrub interactions with invasive species is critical for the development of restoration strategies to support desert biodiversity and conserve native species
+Examining shrub interactions with invasive species is critical for the development of restoration strategies to support desert biodiversity and conserve native species.
+Great intro.
+Wow!

 Shrubs are important foundation species that facilitate the abundance and productivity of annual plants in desert ecosystems.
-Desert shrubs are tolerant of low-resource availability and once established can create microrefugia within their canopy by ameliorating climate extremes, inhibiting herbivory, and increasing soil moisture through hydraulic lift (Filazzola and Lortie 2014).
+Desert shrubs are tolerant of low-resource availability and once established can create microrefugia within their canopy by ameliorating climate extremes, inhibiting herbivory, and increasing soil moisture through hydraulic lift add a few more citations here so that it does not look like we just cite ourselves – toss in a michalet paper too?
+(Filazzola and Lortie 2014).
 Shrubs can thus facilitate annual species, typically through increases in plant densities, but not necessarily species richness (Gómez-Aparicio 2009; Pescador et al. 2014).
 Exotic species can sometimes take advantage of these shrub microhabitats by exploiting the increased resource availability or reduced abiotic stress (Holzapfel and Mahall 1999; Rodríguez-Buriticá and Miriti 2009).
-As a result, benefactor plants have been identified to facilitate the invasion of plant species into otherwise unsuitable habitat (Richardson et al. 2000; Mitchell et al. 2006).
-Increases in exotic abundance can threaten the benefactor plants by reducing fitness, lowering productivity, and limiting recruitment (Holzapfel and Mahall 1999; McIntire 2014; Schöb et al. 2014a).
+As a result, benefactor plants can facilitate the invasion of plant species into otherwise unsuitable habitat (Richardson et al. 2000; Mitchell et al. 2006).
+Increases in exotic abundance can in turn threaten the benefactor plants by reducing fitness, lowering productivity, and limiting recruitment (Holzapfel and Mahall 1999; McIntire 2014; Schöb et al. 2014a).
 In the deserts of North America, invasive grasses are common and continue to threaten the native shrubs species through competition and altered fire-frequencies (Link et al. 2006; Condon et al. 2011; Bradley et al. 2016).
-Examining the bidirectional interactions between benefactor and beneficiary species is an emerging and important field of research for understanding community assembly (Citations) that can inform management for exotic species.
+Examining the bidirectional interactions between benefactor and beneficiary species is an emerging and important field of research for understanding community assembly (Citations) – Schob, McIntire and Fajardo 2014 etc..
+These interactions can inform management of some of the negative effects of invasive plant species.